Are you interested in ways to make him invest in you?

 Building the tower of a great relationship is a common effort.
 One brick at a time, one brick each.

-The advice in most dating books for women is that you must make him invest as much as possible and he’ll fall head over heels for you.
+The advice in most dating books for women is that you must make him invest as much as possible, while you invest as little as possible.

-While that’s true, I explain in this post that mostly works for the least outstanding of men.
+While that might be true, I explain in this post that mostly works for the least outstanding of men.

-And while you do want him to give, you should always take warmly, make him feel about giving and give a little bit back.
+And while you do want him to give, you should always take warmly, make him feel about giving, and give back as well.

 Keep escalating in lockstep towards mutual investment and commitment until you step together to the alter (if that’s what you want).